๐ŸŒGeophysics

 Geopressured Systems

-• Found in deep sedimentary basins—Gulf Coast of the United States is the classic example, with pressures exceeding hydrostatic gradients
+• Found in deep sedimentary basins.
+The Gulf Coast of the United States is the classic example, where thick sequences of rapidly deposited, undercompacted shales trap fluids at pressures 40โ€“90% above hydrostatic.

 Sedimentary Basin Geothermal Resources

-• Moderate temperatures (80–150°C) in permeable sedimentary formations, often co-located with hydrocarbon reservoirs
+• Moderate temperatures (80โ€“150ยฐC) in permeable sedimentary formations, often co-located with hydrocarbon reservoirs.
+The Paris Basin and parts of the North German Basin are well-known examples.

 Magma Energy

-• Direct heat extraction from molten rock—temperatures of 700–1200°C offer extraordinary energy density
+• Direct heat extraction from molten rock at temperatures of 700โ€“1200ยฐC, offering extraordinary energy density far beyond any other geothermal source.

-Compare: Geopressured vs. sedimentary basin resources—both occur in sedimentary settings, but geopressured systems are defined by anomalously high pressures and contain dissolved gas, while sedimentary basin resources are characterized primarily by moderate temperatures in permeable formations.
+Compare: Geopressured vs. sedimentary basin resources: both occur in sedimentary settings, but geopressured systems are defined by anomalously high pressures and contain dissolved gas, while sedimentary basin resources are characterized primarily by moderate temperatures in permeable formations.
 Geopressured systems offer triple energy extraction; sedimentary basins offer infrastructure synergy with oil/gas operations.

 Quick Reference Table